The affinely invariant distance correlation

 Since $\Lambda$ and $\Lambda_0$ have the same characteristic polynomial and hence the same set of nonzero eigenvalues, and noting that $C_\kappa(\Lambda)$ depends only on the eigenvalues of $\Lambda$, it follows that $C_{(k)}(\Lambda) = C_{(k)}(\Lambda_0)$.
 Therefore, the series representation (\ref{eq:aidcov.mvn}) for $\widetilde{\V}^2(X,Y)$ remains unchanged if the roles of $X$ and $Y$ are interchanged.

-The series appearing in Theorem \ref{th:aidcov} can be expressed in terms of the generalized hypergeometric functions of matrix argument (James, 1964; Muirhead, 1982; Gross and Richards, 1987).
-For this purpose, we introduce the {\em partitional rising factorial}\/ for any $\alpha \in \C$ and any partition $\kappa = (k_1,\ldots,k_q)$ as
+The series appearing in Theorem~\ref{th:aidcov} can be expressed in terms of the generalized hypergeometric functions of matrix argument (Gross and Richards \cite{GroRic87}, James \cite{Jam64}, Muirhead \cite{Mui82}).
+For this purpose, we introduce the \emph{partitional rising factorial} for any $\alpha\in\C$ and any partition $\kappa= (k_1,\ldots,k_q)$ as